danyk20/MQTT_Benchmark/README.md

 - Produce `--messages` number of messages.
 Set capacity of local message buffer to `--buffer` messages.
 If this buffer is ever full, wait for `--timeout` miliseconds $\times$ aggregate buffer payload (in kilobytes) or until buffer `--percentage` percentage of buffer is available.
-Which ever happens first.
+Whichever happens first.

   ```shell
   ./build/produce --buffer 1000 --timeout 10 --percentage 40 --messages 10000